jamessynge/TinyAlpacaServer/README.md

 ## Status

-The basic server is complete, though the server setup methods is just a stub and each device implementation will need to provide its own setup methods.
+The basic server is complete, though the server and device setup methods are just stubs (each device implementation will need to provide its own setup methods).
 Furthermore, support for query parameters is limited (i.e. only ClientID, ClientTransactionID, Connected and SensorName are supported).

 Automated tests of the entire system aren't yet implemented.